EdvardM/railsgirls-ruby/basics.md

 puts "moar kittens in examples!".upcase
 ```

 _Data_ is just information, like text, numbers, images, videos.
-It does not do nothing by itself.
-Even simple text needs to printed for someone to be able to read it.
-Here the _string_ "Oh my, cinnamon buns!" is the data. `puts` is the function that does something with data, which is just printing whatever is fed to the function.
+It does not do
+nothing by itself.
+Even simple text needs to printed for someone to be able to
+read it.
+Here the **string** `"Oh my, cinnamon buns!"` is the data, as well as
+`"Kittens are "`, `"so fluffy"` and so on. `puts` is the function that _does
+something with data_, which is just printing whatever is fed to the function.
+`upcase` is also a kind function, acting on the string itself.

+While the first example just prints a string, the second joins (or
-The second example joins (or _concatenates_) two strings together by using `+` operator.
-Note that I needed to add trailing space to the first string, otherwise it would have printed `Kittens areso fluffy`.
+_concatenates_) two strings together by using `+` operator (in Ruby that's
+also a function!).
+Note that I needed to add trailing space to the string
+`"Kittens are "`, otherwise it would have printed `Kittens areso fluffy`.

-The last part prints something to the screen in rather demanding manner, due to `upcase` "service" that is available to strings.
+The last part prints something to the screen in rather demanding manner, due
+to `upcase` function that is 'tied' to strings.

-Last but not least, note that you can have either zero or any number of blank lines between Ruby code.
-Use blank lines to group
+Also note that you can have either zero or any number of blank lines between
-things logically, just like in writing human languages.
-Ruby does not care: you could write all Ruby programs in one really long line if you wanted, but readability is for humans; machine doesn't care.
+lines of Ruby code.
+Use blank lines to group things logically, just like in
+writing human languages.
+Ruby does not care: you could write all Ruby programs
+in one really long line if you wanted, but readability is for humans; machine
+doesn't care.
 Clarity is important.
+I added one blank line after the first example
+as it is something that does not do anything to strings except print it; the two
+after it are a bit more complex, though still simple.

 If you wrote that in editor, try it out by saying

 > ruby hello.rb

-Note that when you pass string data to Ruby in your code, you need to surround it with double (") or single (') quotes.
-For now it doesn't matter which, but try to be consistent.
+Note that when you pass string data to Ruby in your code, you need to surround
+it with double (") or single (') quotes.
+For now it doesn't matter which, but
+try to be consistent.

-Numbers are also very common.
-Actually there are several types of numbers to deal with certain issues, but we don't need to care about those yet.
-For example:
+**Numbers** are also very common.
+Actually there are several types of numbers to
+deal with certain issues, but we don't need to care about those yet.
+For
+example:

 ```ruby
 # numbers.rb